Cray-HPE/docs-csm/operations/artifact_management/Manage_Artifacts_with_the_Cray_CLI.md

 Password:
 ```

-`Success!` will be returned if the user is succesfully authenticated.
+`Success!` will be returned if the user is successfully authenticated.

 **Authorization is Local to a Host:** whenever you are using the CLI (`cray` command) on a host (e.g. a workstation or NCN) where it has not been used before, it is necessary to authenticate on that host using `cray auth login`.
 There is no mechanism to distribute CLI authorization amongst hosts.